-Total revenues were \$33.8 million for the first quarter of fiscal year 2000 compared to \$5.3 million for the first quarter of fiscal year 1999.
-Revenues from product sales and services increased to \$33.7 million in the first quarter of fiscal year 2000 from \$4.3 million in the first quarter of fiscal year 1999.
-The increase in product sales and service revenues was primarily due to \$28.7 million in Apio revenues from the close date of December 2, 1999 through January 30, 2000.
-Revenues from license fees were zero for the first quarter of fiscal year 2000 compared to \$750,000 in the first quarter of fiscal year 1999.
-The decrease in license fees revenue was due to a milestone payment from Alcon related to the PORT ophthalmic devices during the first quarter of fiscal year 1999.
-Revenues from research and development funding were \$130,000 for the first quarter of fiscal year 2000 compared to \$194,000 for the first quarter of fiscal year 1999.
-The decrease in research and development revenues was primarily due to the expiration of the research and development agreement with Alcon Laboratories, Inc. surrounding the PORT device, partially offset by a new research and development contract with ConvaTec, a division of Bristol Myers Squibb, in the area of medical adhesives.
+Total revenues were \$61.4 million for the third quarter of fiscal year 2000, compared to \$5.5 million for the third quarter of fiscal year 1999.
+Revenues from product sales and services increased to \$61.3 million in the third quarter of fiscal year 2000 from \$5.4 million in the third quarter of fiscal year 1999.
+The increase in product sales and service revenues was primarily due to \$57.1 million in revenues from Apio which was acquired effective November 29, 1999.
+For the first nine months of fiscal year 2000 total revenues were \$156.0 million compared to \$29.9 million during the same period in 1999.
+Revenue from product sales and services for the first nine months of fiscal year 2000 increased to \$155.6 million from \$28.7 million during the same period of 1999 due to \$127.0 million in Apio revenues from the November 29, 1999 effective close date through July 30, 2000 and from increased product sales from Intellicoat.
+Intellicoat product sales increased to \$17.1 million in the first nine months of fiscal year 2000 from \$15.2 million during the same period of fiscal year 1999 due to an increase in the volume of hybrid corn seed sold.
+Revenues from research and development funding decreased to \$116,000 for third quarter of fiscal year 2000 from \$121,000 for the third quarter of fiscal year 1999 and decreased for the first nine months of fiscal year 2000 to \$391,000 from \$482,000 during the same period of fiscal year 1999.
+The decrease in research and development revenues was primarily due to the expiration of the research and development agreement with Alcon Laboratories, Inc. ("Alcon") related to the PORT-TM- ophthalmic devices, partially offset by new research and development contracts with ConvaTec, a division of Bristol Myers Squibb, in the area of medical adhesives, and UCB Chemicals Corporation in the area of industrial applications.
+There were no revenues from licensing fees for the first nine months of fiscal year 2000 compared to \$750,000 during the same period in fiscal year 1999, which was due to a milestone payment from Alcon related to the PORT ophthalmic devices during the first quarter.